mizucoffee/wiimote4j/README.md

 # Wiimote4J

 ## What's this
-Wiimote4JはWiimoteをJavaで使うためのライブラリです。
+Twitter4J is an unofficial Java library for the Wiimote.

-## Full Supported Devices
+## Fully Supported Devices
 ### PC
 - Windows
 - Mac OS X